vict0rcarvalh0/pinocchio-guide/README.md

 ### Allocate
-Reserves space in an existing account to store data but doesn’t initialize any content.
+Reserves space in an account for a specific size.
+Use this when an account needs to store custom data but does not require immediate funding.

 ```rust
 use pinocchio::{